-It's hard to believe 2019 is just around the corner.
+It's hard to believe a new year is just around the corner.
 To me, New Year's Day is the last holiday of the old year, not the first holiday of the new year.
 But, no matter how you look at it, it is definitely the last hurrah for the season, so why not finish on a high note with an Antipasto Platter piled high with savory goodies.

 Platters like this are great for nibbling at a New Year's Eve party or while watching the game the next day.
-There are no right or wrong ways to make an antipasto platter.
+There is no right or wrong way to make an antipasto platter.
 You can change it up to suit the preferences of your family and friends.
 If it were the only thing on the appetizer table, there would be something for everyone.

-So, uncork the champagne, grab a plate and savor all the great memories made in 2018.
+So, uncork the champagne, grab a plate and savor all the great memories made this past year.

 Antipasto Platter with Vinaigrette

 - 1/2 pound Parmigiano-Reggiano cheese, cut into chunks

 - 1/2 pound sharp Provolone cheese, cut into chunks